 Weather Authority: Tornado warnings expire, severe thunderstorm warnings remain in effect for parts of NJ

-PHILADELPHIA - Strong storms prompted tornado warnings throughout parts of Pennsylvania, New Jersey and Delaware Thursday afternoon.
+PHILADELPHIA - Strong storms prompted tornado warnings in parts of Pennsylvania, New Jersey and Delaware Thursday afternoon.

-Tornado warnings for Bucks, Burlington, Kent and Sussex counties expired around 5:30 p.m. and the warnings for Mercer, Monmouth, and Ocean counties expired at 6 p.m.
+Tornado warnings for Bucks, Burlington, Kent and Sussex counties expired around 5:30 p.m. and the warnings for Mercer, Monmouth, and Ocean counties were canceled at 6 p.m.

 A severe thunderstorm warning remains in effect for Atlantic, Burlington, Camden and Ocean counties until 7 p.m.